 - Use of BiP Websites and Web-Based Elements of the Service

-- Links to Third Party Sites
+- Third Party Sites

 - Log Files

 - Intellectual Property Rights

 - BiP’s Responsibilities